Kanda, Kodža i Nebojša

 1 – Mikser House – 21.00

-For the twelfth consecutive year, KKN is launching the new concert year with a performance in Belgrade, as always on the very first night.
+For the twelfth consecutive year, KKN is launching the new years’ concert with a performance in Belgrade, as always on the very first night of the year.
 This tradition began with a concert at the Pazi škola Club on the first night of 2006 and continued in the following years at Akademija, Gun Club and the club Peron.
 It is also being extended on 1st January 2017, when Kanda, Kodža i Nebojša will perform at Mikser House, the venue where they held one of their biggest ever concerts in March 2016.

 The Barber of Seville

 4 – National Theatre – 19.30